 Credit repair isn’t always easy.
 While you can go through the process on your own and make disputes yourself, they have to be made the right way if you want to be successful.
 Otherwise, there’s a chance your disputes can be rejected even if the information you’re disputing is actually wrong or incorrectly reported.

-And that can be really frustrating.
-By law you can include a 100-word statement in your report if a negative item remains after you make a dispute, but the information will still be there until the penalty expires.
+That can be really frustrating.
+By law, you can include a 100-word statement in your report if a negative item remains after you submit a dispute, but the information will still be there until the penalty expires.
 And you’ll have to work harder to offset the damage of that negative item if you want a good credit score.

 Get professional help to clean up errors in your credit report.

 Article last modified on March 3, 2023.
 Published by Debt.com, LLC